 You’re a teacher or lecturer and want to give your classes an innovative twist, but don’t know where to start.
-Your students
+Your students are craving for something innovative and practical and you’re struggling to deliver.

 Among the various technological tools available, QR codes have emerged as a versatile and effective tool to enhance teaching methods and engage your pupils.